- What is professional tax?

-- Firstly, select the financial for which the professional tax is due or payable.
+- Firstly, select the financial for which the p tax is due or payable.
 Next, select the location and amount as per the tax slab rates.
 Enter the mobile number and ‘Proceed to Payment’.

 - Chose mode of payment (debit or credit card or net banking option)